Hostile Takeover

 Along the walls lay crates, but in the center of the room stood figures N couldn’t quite identify.
 Bipedal, metal chassis, it suggested an identification — but worker drones weren’t nearly as tall as a disassembly drone, and didn’t have torsos as wide as a barrel.

-V fired a shot as soon as she spotted them – the glass didn’t even crack.
-Glowlight light engulfed the bullets — had they seen that at the church?
+V fired a shot as soon as she spotted them — the glass didn’t even crack.
+Glowlight light engulfed the bullets — just like what they saw at the church.

 The cultist laughed.
 V cursed.